youbanyu/DHU-micro-PI-dataset/README.md

 # DHU-micro-PI-Dataset

-**DHU-micro-PI** A PNG dataset of SEM images of micro hollow fiber membranes for semantic segmentation.
+**DHU-micro-PI** is a PNG dataset of SEM images of micro hollow fiber membranes for semantic segmentation.

 ## Dataset Structure